X

 • Using social media for audience engagement

-Enabling journalists to leverage digital tools for information production and distribution.
+Enabling journalists to leverage digital tools for news production and distribution.

 Investigative data journalism